Banks are subjecting borrowers to rigorous affordability checks, but you may be able to make the grade.

 The obvious solution is to lower the cost of the mortgage by reducing the amount you need to borrow.
 However, not many buyers are in a position to raise additional funds.

 A guarantor mortgage would not help in this situation.
-Those available help borrowers only to raise a deposit rather than helping them with monthly affordability.
-They can also impose stricter stress tests to protect the guarantor’s money.
+Those available help borrowers only to raise a deposit rather than helping them with monthly affordability. moreover, first-time buyers can also get assistance from a professional to pass a stress test.
+A first time buyer mortgage advisor can be contacted to talk about mortgage plans and how to get clearance from the banks or lenders.

 An alternative is to add someone on to the mortgage but not the title deeds.
 Mr Collins says: “Applicants struggling to pass the affordability assessment can opt for a joint application/sole proprietor.
 This differs from a guarantor mortgage because the added person, usually a family member, is liable to pay the full amount of the mortgage cost, whereas a guarantor agrees only to pay any shortfall.